gioragutt/angular-socketio-game/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.

+## Running the game server

+Run `npm run build-game` to build the game client and server
+Run `npm run run-game` to start the server (served on `http://localhost:3000`) Run `npm run build-run-game` to execute both of the above, respectively

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.